tc39/proposal-wavy-dot/README.md

 ## Caveats

 To fully implement promise pipelining requires more support from the *handled Promises* API.
-We will require at least one new hook to notify the handler when a *Promise* resolves to another *Promise*, so that messages destined for the prior *Promise* can be reenqueued for the new *Promise*.
+We will require at least one new hook to notify the handler when a promise resolves to another promise, so that messages destined for the prior promise can be reenqueued for the new promise.
 This change can be introduced in a later stage of this proposal while maintaining backward compatibility.

 It is worth noting that TypeScript has introduced postfix bang as a [non-null assertion operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator), which partially conflicts with our proposed usage.
 In TypeScript, `x![i]` tells the type system that `x` is not null, then evaluates as `x[i]`.
 The ECMAScript [optional chaining proposal](https://github.com/TC39/proposal-optional-chaining) may mitigate the need for non-null assertion in that circumstance, with `x?.[i]` syntax.